-During this season of stay-at-home orders, quarantines and lockdowns, corporate podcasters might not have access to well-equipped sound studios.
+During the current COVID-19 crisis, corporate podcasters might not have access to well-equipped sound studios.
 Luckily, it’s pretty easy for distributed teams to set up remote podcasts from their home offices.

 Let’s look at the tools available for both the recording and production of remote podcasts.